Photovoltaic (PV) solar farm

 Yarranlea solar farm is a 100MW photovoltaic (PV) solar farm in Queensland, Australia.
 Risen Energy acquired the solar farm from the previous developer Yarranlea Solar in February 2018.

-The project is expected to generate 264GWh of electricity a year, which will be sufficient to power 32,000 households, while offsetting 124,000t of carbon emissions a year.
-It is expected to create approximately 200 jobs during the construction phase and up to five jobs in the operational phase.
+The solar farm can generate 264GWh of electricity a year, which is sufficient to power 32,000 households while offsetting 124,000t of carbon emissions a year.
+It generated approximately 200 jobs during the construction phase and employs up to five people in the operational phase.

 Yarranlea solar farm is located on a 250ha farmland near Pittsworth, towards the west of Toowoomba.
 It is situated 170km west of Brisbane on the Darling Downs in Queensland, Australia.